vitessio/website/content/en/docs/faq/_index.md

 ## Where can I ask questions about Vitess?

-Our most popular channel and the one we recommend for asking question you may have is over our Slack located [here](https://vitess.io/slack).
+Our most popular channel and the one we recommend for asking questions you may have is our Slack located [here](https://vitess.io/slack).

-We have a number of other channels that can be used as well listed [here](https://vitess.io/community/).
+We have a number of other options that can be used as well listed [here](https://vitess.io/community/).

 Please do note that we request that you do not ask individual project members for support.
 Instead please use these channels where the whole community can help you and benefit from the solutions provided.
 Thanks!